-Faculty: Professors Marcouiller (chair), Jacobs, LaGro, Ohm; Associate Professors Genskow, Morales; Assistant Professors Gocmen, Paulsen
+Faculty: Professors Marcouiller (chair), Jacobs, LaGro, Ohm; Associate Professors Genskow, Morales, Paulsen; Assistant Professor Gocmen

 The department's primary degree is the master of science (M.S.) in urban and regional planning (URPL).
-This program normally requires two academic years of full-time work plus a summer internship.
-In addition to the M.S. program, the department offers a variety of special master's degree programs, as well as a Ph.D. program.
+This program normally requires two academic years of full-time work plus an internship.
+In addition to the M.S. program, the department offers a Ph.D. program.
 Some double-degree master's programs are offered, and provisions have been made, in all of the department's basic programs, to serve the specific needs of students from developing countries.

 The M.S. program equips students with sufficient understanding of and training in the principal tools, methods, and techniques of planning to enable them to perform effectively as junior members of planning staffs from the start of their careers; in addition, UW–Madison's program in planning emphasizes concepts, perspectives, and practices that promise to be useful not only upon graduation, but even more so in later years for graduates who reach positions of major influence and responsibility.